robinwassen/robinwassen.github.io/_posts/2017-09-10-climbing-documentaries.md

 date:   2017-09-10
 ---

-Recently watched a bunch of climbing documentaries, so felt like compiling a list to help you keep your psych up during rest day.
+Recently watched a bunch of climbing documentaries, so felt like compiling a list to help you keep your psych up during your rest day.

 ## Cerro Torre (01h 38min, Red Bull)